 Vocational Education and Training

-Our Vocational Education Training (VET) Program offers senior students the opportunity to study a nationally recognised qualification whilst completing their South Australian Certificate of Education (SACE).
+Our Vocational Education Training (VET) Program offers senior students on a Skills Pathway Program the opportunity to study a nationally recognised qualification whilst completing their SACE.
+This pathway is for students who are not considering university enrolment immediately following their Stage 2 study program.